Khalifa Haftar: Early life and education

-Haftar was born in Ajdabiya, and is a member of the Firjan tribe.
+Khalifa Belqasim Omar Haftar was born in Ajdabiya in Cyrenaica, British-occupied Libya to an Arab Bedouin family belonging to the Firjan tribe.
 He studied at al-Huda School in Ajdabiya in 1957 and then moved to Derna to obtain his secondary education between 1961 and 1964.
 He joined the Benghazi Military University Academy (also known as Benghazi Royal Military College) on 16 September 1964 and graduated from there in 1966.

 In the late 1970s, he went on to receive military training in the Soviet Union, completing a special three-year degree for foreign officers sent to study in the USSR, at the M. V. Frunze Military Academy.
 Haftar later pursued further military training in Egypt.
 He was also stationed with the artillery corps.

 Early years in the Gaddafi government

 As a young army officer, Haftar took part in the coup that brought Muammar Gaddafi to power in 1969, assisting Gaddafi in the overthrow of Libya's King Idris.
 Shortly thereafter, Haftar became a top military officer for Gaddafi.
-He commanded Libyan troops supporting Egyptian troops entering Israeli-occupied Sinai in 1973.
+He commanded Libyan troops supporting Egyptian troops entering Israeli-occupied Sinai during the Yom Kippur War in 1973.

-Like other members of the Free Unionist Officers (the junta that toppled the monarchy), Haftar is a secularist and was a Nasserist.
+Like other members of the Free Officers movement (the junta that toppled the monarchy), Haftar was known as a secularist and a Nasserist.
 He was a member of the Revolutionary Command Council which governed Libya in the immediate aftermath of the coup.
-Haftar later became Gaddafi's military chief of staff.
+Haftar later became Gaddafi's military Chief of staff.
 In the late 1980s, Haftar commanded Libyan forces during the Chadian–Libyan conflict, which ended in defeat for Libya.

 War with Chad

-By 1986, Haftar had attained the rank of colonel, and was then the chief officer in command of Gaddafi's military forces in Chad in the Chadian–Libyan conflict.
+By 1986, Haftar had attained the rank of colonel, and was then the Chief officer in command of Gaddafi's military forces in Chad in the Chadian–Libyan conflict.
 During the war, in which the Libyan forces were either captured or driven back across the border, Haftar and 600–700 of his men were captured as prisoners of war, and incarcerated in 1987 after their defeat in the Ouadi Doum airstrike.

 Shortly after this disastrous battle, Gaddafi disavowed Haftar and the other Libyan prisoners of war who were captured by Chad.
 One possible contributing factor to Gaddafi's repudiation of Haftar and of other captured prisoners of war may have been the fact that Gaddafi had earlier signed an agreement to withdraw all Libyan forces from Chad, and Haftar's operations inside of Chad had been in violation of this agreement.
 Another possible reason given for Gaddafi's abandonment of Haftar was the potential that Haftar might return to Libya as a hero and thus pose a threat to Gaddafi's rule itself.
-In any event, Gaddafi's repudiation clearly served to embitter Haftar towards Gaddafi.

 In 1986 and 1987 the Government of Chad accused Libya of using toxic gas and napalm against central government forces and against rebel forces.
 Libya may have used mustard gas delivered in bombs by An-26 aircraft in final phases of the war against Chad in September 1987.